ThiagoGrabe/Predict-Customer-Churn/README.md

 There are some parameters that may be modified in the file `config.json`.

+* plot_eda_folder: Folder to save the exploratory analysis images
-* save_folder: Folder to save the images
+* plot_results_folder: Folder to save the results and analysis images
 * model_folder: FOlder to save and load models
 * rfc_model: Random Forest model name
 * lgm_model: Logistic Regression model name